On the non-abelian Hodge locus I: Boundedness of monodromy representations

 Slicing $\cY$ by hyperplanes, we can apply the Lefschetz theorem to reduce to the case of a relative smooth projective curve $\cC\to \cS$ (passing to a finite Zariski cover of $\cS$ if necessary).
 Then, we may as well assume that $\cS=\cM_g$ and that $\cC=\cC_g$ is the universal curve.
-This is a particular instance of a question asked by Deligne, for representations of compact type, see \cite[Question 3.13]{deligne87}.
+This is a particular instance of a question asked by Deligne, for representations with $\Q$-anisotropic monodromy, see \cite[Question 3.13]{deligne87}.

 We can decompose $\cM_g$ into two subsets, the {\it thick} part and the {\it thin} part.
 Let $C\in \cM_g$ be a Riemmann surface of genus $g$ and let $\gamma\in \pi_1(C)$ be a loop.
 Then $C$ has a unique hyperbolic metric of constant curvature $-1$, in the conformal equivalence class defined by the complex structure on $C$.
 There is a unique representative of the free homotopy class of $\gamma$ which is a hyperbolic geodesic for this metric.
 Let $\ell_C(\gamma)$ denote its hyperbolic length.
 Then, the thick part of $\cM_g$ is a compact subset $\cM_g^{\geq \epsilon}\subset \cM_g$ consisting of all curves $C\in \mathcal{M}_g$, for which $\ell_C(\gamma)\geq \epsilon$ for all $\gamma\in \pi_1(C)$, see \cite[Cor.~3]{mumford-thick}.